trambarhq/trambar/admin/src/instructions/server/server-summary-google.en.md

 **Role assignment** - You can automatically assign roles to new users authenticated through this server.
 This is useful for story filtering.

+**Site URL** - The URL of the Trambar website.
+It's set in the Settings page.
+It's used to form the redirect URI.
+You may use it as the OAuth app's homepage URL.

 **Redirect URI** - You will need this URL when you create a project in the [Google Developer Console](https://console.developers.google.com/cloud-resource-manager).
 First, press the *Create Project* button.
 Enter a project name (e.g. _Rick's